-This section tells you both how to ask for coverage decisions and how to ask for an appeal.
+This section tells you both how to ask for coverage decisions and how to request an appeal.

-Section 6.2 Asking for an exception?
+Section 6.2 Asking for an exception

-Asking for coverage of a drug that's not on the Drug List is a formulary exception.
+Asking for coverage of a drug that is not on the Drug List is a formulary exception.